- Overview

 - Know Before You Go

-This year we also visit stunning and wildlife-rich Etosha National Park, where Elephant, Zebra, and other species congregate at scenic waterholes and birds abound.
+For many a highlight of the tour is time at stunning and wildlife-rich Etosha National Park, where Elephant, Zebra, and other species congregate at scenic waterholes and birds abound.

 Tour Highlights